 - No practice for the first 10 school days

-- The student will be allowed to start practicing with the team after 10 school days as long as they are passing a minimum of five classes after the 10 days.
+- The student will be allowed to start practicing with the team after 10 school days as long as they are passing a minimum of four classes after the 10 days.
 If they are not eligible for competition the initial 10 school days, then they will be reassessed weekly within the normal eligibility checks and can be reinstated for competition by the Athletic Director when they meet the Mastery Eligibility Standards.

 Student Athlete Weekly Ineligibility includes:

 - The student will not play in or dress for any games until they are reinstated by the Athletic Director.

 - The student is allowed to practice with the team as long as they meet all teacher requirements for office hours, homework help or missed work prior to practice.

 - The student is not allowed to be dismissed early from school for games.

 - The student is not allowed to travel with the team.

 Athletic participation is a privilege and school culture violations can result in suspension of participation.
 Ineligibility as a result of behavior will be determined by the Athletic Director, Principal, and Assistant Principal of School Culture.
 The APSC will send the Athletic Director the names of any student athletes who have received a behavior violation, and the consequences will be as follows;